poojashrivastava10/HW1/README.md

 # HW1 of Natural language processing
-Main.java is the file to run the program
+Main.java is the file to run the program.